Quansight-Labs/quansight-labs-site/posts/2019/12/Spyder-terminal.md

 ## Theme configuration

-Another big change in this new version of the terminal is that now all the Spyder themes options are available.
-In this way, when a user changes the palette that wants to use with Spyder, automatically the terminal will use the same theme including the font size.
-Some examples of the new supported themes for the terminal are shown below.
+Another big change in the new version is built-in support for both Spyder's light and dark theme.
+When you change your Spyder theme or display options, the Terminal automatically adapt its UI, colors and fonts accordingly.

 ![Spyder-terminal with minimal color theme](/images/spyder-terminal/minimal.png)